 The best designs integrate the verbal (text elements) and visual (graphic elements) together to create a harmonious and easily understood message to the viewer.
-Unlike fine art, creating good web design flow can be more complex.
-There are separate pieces of a website that need to be clearly understood by the user, such as navigation, text blocks, image galleries, and links.
+Unlike fine art, creating good web design flow can be more complicated because design is a form of communication.
+If your audience doesn’t understand the message then the design has failed its purpose.
+There are separate pieces of a website that need to be clearly understood by the user, such as navigation, text blocks, imagery, and links.

 Verbal Flow: The order in which the viewer reads the text on a webpage.

-- Pick an easy-to-read font for your main content.
+- First, pick an easy-to-read font for your main content.
 Make sure the vertical space between the lines of text isn’t too cramped or too wide.

 - Avoid extra wide or narrow column widths for your content, it impedes readability.

 - Make sure headlines and links are consistently styled.

 - Make sure you have a clear visual hierarchy where the headlines are the largest type, followed by subheads, then body copy.
 You can also add in some quotation styles and bullet points to break up the text blocks.